"Nashville" - On Location

 Shelby Street Pedestrian Bridge – Showed Deacon and Rayna strolling across the bridge in one of first episodes.
 The bridge is also seen in many of the flyover shots of downtown.

 The Shelby Street Pedestrian Bridge is a truss bridge that spans the Cumberland River in Nashville.
-It offers an excellent view of the skyline and an easy walk to LP Field or Broadway.
+It offers an excellent view of the skyline and an easy walk to Nissan Stadium or Broadway.

 Sinema - Sinema was the host of the "Love and Country" reality series premiere with Layla and Will in Season 3.